Skip to main content

 Project Brief

 Describe your project, brand, and audience.
-For example: "we are a SaaS platform for remote teams, our tone is direct and technical, our users are CTOs and engineering leads".
-Claude uses this to write realistic, relevant content instead of generic placeholder text.
+The AI uses this to write realistic, relevant content instead of generic placeholder text.

 What you can do